 There is, in fact, a brisk introductory encyclopaedia article notionally addressed to philosophers by Jean-Pierre Marquis, ‘Category Theory’, The Stanford Encyclopedia of Philosophy.
 But while this is a useful source of pointers forward to different areas of interest, I suspect most beginners won’t be enlightened at all, as this is already pretty abstract (and indeed will probably only reinforce the impression that you need to know a lot of mathematics before you can get to grips with categories — not so).
-Better to return to this article once you know a little.
+Better to return to this article once you are already moderately acquainted with category theory.
 So where to start?

 Entry-level expositions of category theory

 I’ll start with three introductory books with different virtues, in something like order of difficulty: